Jordi-mp/InspectorPocket/README.md

-#INSPECTOR POCKET
+INSPECTOR POCKET
-Welcome to our github repository InspectorPocket!
+Welcome to our GitHub repository for InspectorPocket!

 InspectorPocket.py is a Python script designed to predict ligand binding pockets of proteins from their .pdb files.